 Citizens of countries not listed above are unfortunately not eligible for any SI scholarships for master’s studies.
 We suggest that you look for other scholarship opportunities.

 We award scholarships to a number of master’s programmes taught in English starting in the autumn semester 2020.
-The list of eligible master’s programmes for SI scholarships for the Western Balkans and Turkey 2020/2021 will be published here by 6 November 2019.
+Check the list of eligible master’s programmes for SI scholarships for the Western Balkans and Turkey 2020/2021.

 Greatest priority will be given to applicants who choose study programmes with an emphasis on democracy, human rights or the rule of law, including gender equality, equal opportunities and non-discrimination, or independent media.